yowainwright/developer-ci-benefits-demo/README.md

 # Developer CI Benefits Demo

 This is a dependency repository example for the [Developer CI Benefits Talk](https://github.com/yowainwright/developer-ci-benefits).
-It is a published on NPM to demonstrate a full CI development process.
+This repository is a published on NPM.
+It development a full CI process.

 ## High level repository features